 The figures of higher education establishments gearing up for accessibility

 It’s clear from research carried out by higher education web solutions provider, Terminalfour, that many higher education establishments were already gearing up for accessibility back in 2019.
 76% of respondents to their survey of higher education establishments in the UK and Ireland said that accessibility was their top priority.
 These figures suggested a 15% increase from the year previous.

 Helping higher education with accessibility

-If you’re not one of those establishments that has made accessibility a priority, and believe that you are exempt from the legislation, or have not yet embarked on your accessibility journey, we can help.
+If you’re not one of those establishments that have made accessibility a priority and believe that you are exempt from the legislation, or have not yet embarked on your accessibility journey, we can help.

 We’ve helped higher education establishments such as Queen Mary University and Winchester University meet the scope of the accessibility requirements.